blueimp/Gallery/README.md

     closeClass: 'close',
     // The class for the "play-pause" toggle control:
     playPauseClass: 'play-pause',
+    // The customized class-actions to do more things:
+    customActions: {},
     // The list object property (or data attribute) with the object type:
     typeProperty: 'type',
     // The list object property (or data attribute) with the object title: